YaserFarghaly/Javascript-Data-Grid/README.md

 ![Grid](https://github.com/YaserFarghaly/Javascript-Data-Grid/wiki/other/design.png "DataGrid design")

 ## Custom viewer example
+The purpose of column viewers is to provide full flexibility of how grid values will be displayed it can be simple text, image or complex HTML code.
+The default viewers display values as plain text with formatting options defined in column metadata.
+The following example gives an idea of how easy to write a column viewer without learning the grid code.

+Ex.
 Simple example to display negative values in red color

 ```javascript
         class myViewer extends selim.base.BaseColumnViewer {